Trilord52/b5w8-Improved-detection-of-fraud-cases-for-e-commerce-and-bank-transactions/README.md

 ## Project Status
 - **Task 1:** Data cleaning, EDA, feature engineering, geolocation, and class imbalance handling ✅
-- **Task 2:** Model building and evaluation ⏳
+- **Task 2:** Model building and evaluation ✅
 - **Task 3:** Model explainability and reporting ⏳

 ## Project Overview
-This project delivers a comprehensive, business-driven solution for detecting fraudulent transactions in e-commerce and banking.This project builds robust machine learning models to detect fraudulent transactions in e-commerce and banking.
+This project delivers a comprehensive, business-driven solution for detecting fraudulent transactions in e-commerce and banking.
 The workflow includes data cleaning, exploratory data analysis (EDA), feature engineering, geolocation analysis, handling class imbalance, and saving processed data for modeling.
 All steps are documented for clarity, business relevance, and alignment with best practices in fraud detection.
 The pipeline is designed for clarity, reproducibility, and actionable insights, leveraging:
 - **Pandas, NumPy, Matplotlib, Seaborn** for data analysis and visualization
-- **scikit-learn, imbalanced-learn** for feature engineering, modeling, and class imbalance handling
+- **scikit-learn, imbalanced-learn, SHAP, XGBoost, LightGBM** for feature engineering, modeling, class imbalance handling, and explainability
 - **Jupyter/Colab** for interactive, well-documented analysis

 ### Business Need & Goals